csperando/playground-zhal11ev/statement.md

 In the example above, we want to calculate 6! so we call factorial(6).

 The function tries to evaluate.
-On line 2 since n = 6 and 6 > 1, we return n * factorial(5) on line 3.
+On line 2 since $ n = 6 and 6 > 1 $, we return $ 6 * factorial(5) $ on line 3.
 However, we do not return/exit the function at this point, because we still need to evaluate factorial(5).
 So the cycle repeats for n = 5, then n = 4 ... n = 2 and finally n = 1.

 > return 6 * factorial(5)